Hailing from the United Arab Emirates, Etihad serves 68 countries around the world, including U.S. cities like Chicago, New York, and Washington, D.C.

 The Etihad Guest award chart for Brussels Airlines shows pricing for one-way flights.
 Even with the devaluation, there are some competitive awards to book.

-You can fly between New York (JFK), Toronto, or Washington, D.C.
-(IAD) and Brussels round-trip in business for 88,000 miles.
+You can fly from New York (JFK), Toronto (YYZ), or Washington, D.C.
+(IAD) to Brussels (BRU) round-trip in business for 88,000 miles.
 That is not much more than most airlines charges one-way in economy!
-Round-trip economy costs 56,000 miles.
+Round-trip economy costs 54,000 miles.

-Availability is hard to find and does not match other websites such as united.com.
+Availability is hard to find and does not match other websites such as United.
 Be persistent in calling Etihad Guest until you get an agent who is helpful and competent.

 4. U.S. West Coast to Tokyo on ANA in Business Class

-Because Etihad’s ANA award chart is distance-based, San Francisco or Los Angeles to Tokyo is more: 63,000 miles in business class or 37,000 miles in economy.
+Because Etihad’s ANA award chart is distance-based, San Francisco (SFO) or Los Angeles (LAX) to Tokyo (HND or NRT) is more: 63,000 miles in business class or 37,000 miles in economy.

 5. U.S. West Coast to Beijing on Hainan Airlines in Business Class

-Etihad’s Gol award chart is distance-based.
-Flights of 500 miles or less cost just 3,000 miles in economy or 6,000 in economy comfort.
-(Gol does not have business class.)
+Etihad’s GOL award chart is distance-based.
+Flights of 500 miles or less cost just 3,000 miles in economy or 6,000 in Economy Comfort (GOL does not offer business class).

 7. Fly Around Eastern Europe on Air Serbia